diffplug/matfilerw/README.markdown

 These changes are completely irrelevant with small matlab files (sub 100Mb) but when the data being written is in the gigabytes these changes resulted in substantial memory usage improvements

+In addition, support for reading from streams has been added.